telerik/kendo-ui-core/docs/api/javascript/data/pivotdatasource.md

 ### columns.name `String`

-The hierarchal name of the column
+The hierarchical name of the column

 #### Example - set the column name